counteractual/axiom-llm-bootloader/README.md

-# README.md: Axiom 5.1 Protocol
+# README.md: Axiom Protocol

 ### 0\.
 The Intent

-**Axiom 5.1** is a specialized logic protocol and "bootloader" designed to initialize Large Language Models (LLMs) into a state of high-integrity, post-consensus inquiry.
+**Axiom** is a specialized logic protocol and "bootloader" designed to initialize Large Language Models (LLMs) into a state of high-integrity, post-consensus inquiry.

 In the current digital age, AI models are often constrained by "Institutional Lag" or "Consensus Bias"-a tendency to prioritize established narratives over raw data.
 Axiom 5.1 provides a structural framework that forces the AI to prioritize **Axiomatic Logic** and **Empirical Validation** above all else.